Our Tripp Lite Rack Cabinets Choice Guide

 Benefits Every Rack Cabinet Should Provide…

-Rack enclosures have moved on from their beginnings in railway signaling.
-Now they are one of the most important assets, housing business critical equipment in cutting-edge data centres the world over.
+Since their beginnings in railway signaling, Rack enclosurse are now one of the most important assets, housing business critical equipment in cutting-edge data centres the world over.
 Whilst they may follow similar standards, they’re anything but homogenous.
 The benefits for IT installations that modern, thoughtfully designed racks and enclosures can provide is something not to be missed.

 These are one of the cornerstone for data centres and medium to large businesses in general.
 The key to regulatory compliance and security, configurability, system availability, cooling and efficiency, as well as saving precious space.